Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Toxic reactions

-Antibiotics can damage many organs, but the liver is most susceptible to their effects - against the background of antibiotic therapy, toxic hepatitis can occur.
-Individual drugs have a selective toxic effect on other organs: aminoglycosides - on hearing aid(cause deafness) tetracyclines inhibit growth bone tissue in children.
+Antibiotics can damage many organs, but the liver is most susceptible to their effects - toxic hepatitis can occur during antibiotic therapy.
+Selected drugs have a selective toxic effect on other organs: aminoglycosides - on hearing aid(cause deafness); tetracyclines inhibit growth bone tissue in children.

-note: the toxicity of the drug usually depends on its dose, but with individual intolerance, sometimes smaller doses are enough to show the effect.
+note: The toxicity of a drug usually depends on its dose, but in case of individual intolerance, sometimes smaller doses are sufficient to produce an effect.

-When taking certain antibiotics, patients often complain of stomach pain, nausea, vomiting, stool disorders (diarrhea).
-These reactions are most often due to the local irritating effect of drugs.
+When taking certain antibiotics, patients often complain of stomach pain, nausea, vomiting, and stool disorders (diarrhea).
+These reactions are most often caused by the locally irritating effect of the drugs.
 Specific impact antibiotics on the intestinal flora leads to functional disorders of its activity, which is most often accompanied by diarrhea.
-This condition is called antibiotic-associated diarrhea, which is popularly known as dysbacteriosis after antibiotics.
+This condition is called antibiotic-associated diarrhea, which is popularly known as dysbiosis after antibiotics.

 Other side effects